 UNDP in Cambodia consists of the following decision makers:

-Ms. Claire Van der Vaeren, Resident Representative
+Ms. Pauline Tamesis, Resident Representative

-Mr. Napoleon Navarro, Deputy Country Director (Programme)
+Mr. Nick Beresford, Country Director

 The Resident Representative is the most senior official for UNDP in Cambodia and also serves as the Resident Coordinator for the entire United Nations system in the country.
 The Resident Representative is ultimately accountable for the quality and sustainability of UNDP interventions in the country and for ensuring that all UNDP policies and procedures are fully complied with.
 The UNDP Country Director is the second most senior official and is responsible for the day-to-day management of the organization.
-The Country Director is assisted by two Deputies, one for Programme and one for Operations.